code402/datasette-lambda/README.md

 The stub code and SQLite database(s) will be uploaded to the S3 bucket.

-A second CloudFormation stack will then be created (or updated) with the necessary IAM roles, API Gateway and Lambda entities to expose your Datasette instance to the web.
+A second CloudFormation stack will then be created (or updated) with the necessary IAM roles, CloudFront, API Gateway and Lambda entities to expose your Datasette instance to the web.

 ### Watching logs